zx0223winner/HSDSnake/docs/Usage.md

 `Purpose`: This rule can remove redundant duplicate genes for different modes of duplicated gene pairs ( WGD > tandem > proximal > transposed > dispersed duplicates).

 > [!NOTE]
-> To eliminate redundant duplicate genes among different modes,DupGen_finder-unique.pl is a stricter version of DupGen_finder, which can assign each duplicate gene to a unique mode after all of the duplicated gene pairs were classified into different gene duplication types.
+> To eliminate redundant duplicate genes among different modes,DupGen_finder-unique.pl is a stricter version of DupGen_finder, which can assign each duplicate gene to an unique mode after all of the duplicated gene pairs were classified into different gene duplication types.

 > [!WARNING]
 > The DupGen_finder-unique.pl was adopted from DupGen_finder which is not exactly same (Qiao, Xin, et al. Genome biology 20 (2019): 1-23; Wang, Yupeng, et al. Nucleic acids research 40.7 (2012): e49-e49). https://github.com/qiao-xin/DupGen_finder/blob/master/DupGen_finder-unique.pl